acls/goproxy/README.md

 # Features

 ### SNI Multiplexing
-slt multiplexes connections to a single TLS port by inspecting the name in the SNI extension field of each connection.
+goproxy multiplexes connections to a single TLS port by inspecting the name in the SNI extension field of each connection.

 ### Simple YAML Configuration
-You configure slt with a simple YAML configuration file:
+You configure goproxy with a simple YAML configuration file:

 ```yaml
 ":443":